mobxjs/mobx-state-tree/docs/API/index.md

 **Returns:** *O*

-The same object casted as an instance
+The same object cast as an instance

 ___